-In one of my daily psychology alerts this week, I came across the latest music and video news in Rolling Stone – I found myself laughing out loud at Lena Dunham and boyfriend Jack Antonoff’s first collaboration for his solo debut, ‘I Wanna Get Better’.
+Therapists in therapy is a hot topic in training colleges.
+In one of my daily psychology alerts a few years ago, I came across the latest music and video news in Rolling Stone – I found myself laughing out loud at Lena Dunham and boyfriend Jack Antonoff’s first collaboration for his solo debut, ‘I Wanna Get Better’.
 John Bliston writes,

 ‘Breakups are never fun, especially when they happen first thing in the morning.
 And when your job as a therapist is to help other people fix their problems when you can’t even seem to figure out your own, it’s even worse.
 Such is the painfully hilarious setup Lena Dunham crafts for the video to “I Wanna Get Better,” the first single from Bleachers singer (and Dunham’s boyfriend) Jack Antonoff.’

 On a more serious note, it got me to thinking about the number of professionals within the mental health and helping vocations who have never had their own counselling or psychotherapy.

 When I started my training, there was an age requirement to be at least thirty before potential trainee therapists were accepted into classic, depth psychotherapy training.
 If the applicant was younger, they must have had significant life experience and a commitment to their own personal and spiritual development.
 Entry was based on rigorous application and therapists had to be in 1-5 times weekly personal psychotherapy for the duration of their training – anywhere from four to eight years.
 If at any time throughout the training the student and/or supervisor felt they needed to process their psychotherapy training at a deeper level, the student took some time out of the training to do this.

 How times have changed.